PaNOSC-ViNYL/ase/doc/ase/atom.rst

 .. seealso::

-   :mod:`atoms` :
+   :mod:`atoms`:
      More information about how to use atoms

-   :mod:`calculators`
+   :mod:`calculators`:
      Information about how to calculate forces and energies of atoms.